tcsgimdemo/demo/README.md

 # demo
-This is demo Reporsitory for TCS GIM demo
+This is demo Repository for TCS GIM demo